-Each month, Tech of the Town takes a deep dive into the technology trends we are most excited about through the specific lens of our monthly theme.
+Each month, Tech of the Town takes a deep dive into the technology trends we are most excited about.
+This month we examine the next wave of parenting companies through the specific lens of motherhood.

 In 2017 there were approximately 3.8MM births, a 30-year low, down 2% year on year from 2016.
 The average cost to raise a single child is $236k over 17 years, which does not include the cost of college or private schooling.
 In fact, from 1985 to 2012, the cost of childcare for families with a working mother rose 70%.
 Research shows that this cost has a direct impact on workforce participation for women with children.
 At the same time, the average out of pocket cost for a family who pays for the care of an elderly parent is $140k over an average of 4 years.
 And parenthood is a more costly proposition than ever before.
-Across every identifiable area, there is an opportunity for improvement and a need for new products and services that meet the needs of modern parents.
+Across every identifiable area, there is a need for new, modern parenting companies, products, and services.

 From 1985 to 2012, the cost of childcare for families with a working mother rose 70% Tweet